HMXHIU/christmas/docs/crossover/procedural-generation.md

 7. Add the plot to the set of blueprint locations
 8. Repeat for the next blueprint in the sorted `blueprints`
 9. Cache the `TerritoryBlueprint` for each territory

-Procedurally generating the prop locations in the plot
+10. Procedurally generating the prop locations in the plot

-1. TODO ...

 ```ts
 type templates = "outpost" | "town";